 If you need support hosting your space, you can add a family member, trusted friend, or neighbor to help with the logistics.

 To add a co-host:

-If, despite our guide above, you still want a professional to take care of your new listing, we can help you there too.
+If despite our guide above, you still want a professional to take care of your new listing, we can help you there too.
 Syncbnb offers a service that can copy your content from any vacation rental channel to any other, for a very reasonable fee.
-Visit our listing migration page to find out more.
+Visit our Revenue Booster page to find out more.